4 Models for areal spatial structure

 Arambepola, Rohan, Tim CD Lucas, Anita K Nandi, Peter W Gething, and Ewan Cameron.
 2022.
 A simulation study of disaggregation regression for spatial disease mapping.”
 Statistics in Medicine 41 (1): 1–16.

 Bennett, James E, Helen Tamura-Wicks, Robbie M Parks, Richard T Burnett, C Arden Pope III, Matthew J Bechle, Julian D Marshall, Goodarz Danaei, and Majid Ezzati.
 2019.
 Particulate matter air pollution and national and county life expectancy loss in the USA: A spatiotemporal analysis.”
-PLoS Medicine 16 (7): e1002856.
+PLOS Medicine 16 (7): e1002856.

 Besag, Julian, Jeremy York, and Annie Mollié.
 1991.
 Bayesian image restoration, with two applications in spatial statistics.”
 Annals of the Institute of Statistical Mathematics 43 (1): 1–20.